Expanding your business

 Analyze data for better forecasting

-Peaks in activity often follow predictable patterns: schedules, weather, seasonality, local events...
-By analyzing your history, you can adjust your team planning, your inventory and even your offer.
+Peaks in activity often follow predictable patterns: operating hours, weather, seasonality, local events, and more.
+By analyzing your historical data, you can adjust your staff schedule, inventory levels, and even your product offerings.

-A rainy Monday doesn't have the same impact as a Saturday or Wednesday during school term time, for example.
-Get into the habit of cross-referencing your attendance data with external indicators to anticipate the best.
+A rainy Monday doesn't have the same impact as a Saturday or a Wednesday during the school year, for example.
+Get into the habit of cross-referencing your foot traffic data with external indicators to make the best possible predictions.

-Fast checkout is often what makes the difference at the end of the service.
-To achieve this, opt for pay-as-you-go, contactless or mobile checkouts.
-These methods not only reduce waiting times, but also free up tables more quickly.
+Fast payment processing is often what makes the difference at the end of a service.
+To achieve this, opt for payment at the time of ordering, contactless payment, or mobile payment.
+These methods not only reduce wait times but also free up tables more quickly.

-In the dining room, anticipate rotation: make sure tables are cleared as soon as they become available, and direct customers to available areas without creating traffic jams.
+In the dining area, plan ahead for table turnover: make sure tables are cleaned as soon as they become available, and direct customers to available seating areas without causing congestion.

 Quick burger preparation